-Now most of you are probably thinking to yourselves, “What the hell is the Ides of March?” and “What do Paul Pierce and Julius Caesar have to do with eachother?”
-Well for all of you slackers who fell asleep in school, the Ides of March is today, March 15th, and is also the day that Julius Caesar got stabbed a bunch of times and died (atleast in Shakespeare’s play it is).
+Based on the title, I’m sure most of you are probably thinking to yourselves, “What the hell is the Ides of March?” and “What do Paul Pierce and Julius Caesar have to do with eachother?”
+Well for all of you slackers who fell asleep in school, the Ides of March is today, March 15th, and it is also the day that Julius Caesar got stabbed a bunch of times and died (atleast in Shakespeare’s play it is).
 The story goes that Julius Caesar went to a soothsayer to have his future read, and the soothsayer told him, “Beware the Ides of March”.
-Caesar, not buying a word of that psychic crap, decided not to listen to the warning.
-Turns out that soothsayer wasn’t so full of shit after all, because Caesar ended up getting shanked up by the senate on the Ides of March.
-As for why I said that Paul Pierce is tougher than Julius Caesar in the title, my reason is simple: Paul Pierce survived being stabbed repeatedly, whereas Julius Caesar died like a little bitch.
+Caesar, not buying a word of what this soothsayer was selling, decided not to listen to the warning.
+Turns out that soothsayer wasn’t so full of shit after all, because the Senate stabbed him to death on The Ides Of March and left the knives in him to make him like like a porcupine.
+Quick little history lesson, but back to Paul Pierce.
+The reason why I said that Paul Pierce is tougher than Julius Caesar in the title is simple: Paul Pierce survived being stabbed repeatedly, whereas Julius Caesar died like a little bitch.

-On September 25th, 2000, Paul Pierce got a bottle smashed over his head and was stabbed 11 times in the face, neck, and back.
+On September 25th, 2000, Paul Pierce decided to go out for a night on the town in Boston.
+Instead of a good time, he got a bottle smashed over his head and was stabbed 11 times in the face, neck, and back.
 His lung got pierced (Had to), and he underwent surgery to repair the damage.
 Despite all of this, Pierce didn’t miss a single game of the 2000-2001 season.
 After being stabbed 11 times and almost dying, the guy was playing in the NBA weeks later like nothing happened.
-Back out on the court dropping triple doubles as if he wasn’t bleeding to death on a sidewalk in Boston’s Theatre District weeks earlier.
-What was Caesar doing a few weeks after he was stabbed?
-Oh that’s right, he was dead because he was a pussy.
+Back out on the court dropping triple doubles as if he wasn’t just bleeding to death on a sidewalk in Boston’s Theatre District weeks earlier.
+I forget, what was Caesar doing a few weeks after he got stabbed?
+Oh that’s right, he was dead because he was a gigantic pussy.

 And here’s how Julius Caesar reacted to getting stabbed a bunch of times